Maddy's Tips: Building a Strong Portfolio

 After receiving a few emails recently asking for portfolio feedback and general advice, I decided to write up a small list of tips that can help a student or graduate create a portfolio that game studios will want to look at (most specifically for Character Artists!)

 Degree ≠ Job.
 A lot of studios don't look in a resume for where you went to school.
 The first thing they're interested in the quality of work in your portfolio.
-If you have the skills, then you probably have the job!
+If you have the skills, then you're more likely to get hired!

 Do more than homework.
 Lot's of college students get turned down by studios because they give them a portfolio that only has school work in it.
 Studios look for people that create more outside of class.
 It can range anywhere from fan art to designing your own characters.

-Get on forums.
-Stay active on the game art forums (I highly recommend Polycount!)
-Post your work and speak with other aspiring game artists and professionals all over those sites.
-Lots of studios go to there first to scout for new t
+Get online.
+Stay active on social media platforms like Twitter and game art forums like Polycount!
+Share your work and speak with other aspiring game artists and professionals as o